GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/api-client/endpoints/payloads/command.md

 title: Command
 ---

-A command in a message, e.g. /giphy.
+A command in a message, for example /giphy.

 ``` swift
 public struct Command: Codable, Hashable